Jacob van Liesvelt: Life

 Van Liesvelt married Maria or Marie Ancxt (or Ancxten).
-The couple had three children, one of whom called Hans would later also become a printer and publisher.
+The couple had three children, one of whom, Hans, later also became a printer and publisher.
 When in 1545 the persecution of heretics reached its peak, the bailiff of Antwerp charged van Liesvelt and had him arrested.
 The exact cause or reason of the prosecution or nature of the accusation is not entirely clear.
 For a long time it was assumed that the woodcut from chapter 4 of Matthew was at the basis of his problems.
 It depicts the scene in which Jesus is tempted by the Devil in the wilderness.
 The Devil is depicted as a bearded monk with bearded monk goat's feet, wearing a robe and holding a rosary.
 Many regarded this print as a sarcastic indictment of the clergy who were often blamed for hypocrisy.
-However, the Bible states about the apostle Paul that the Devil pretends to be an 'angel of light (2 Corinthians 11:14).
+However, the Bible states about the apostle Paul that the Devil pretends to be an 'angel of light' (2 Corinthians 11:14).
 From this point of view, the woodcut could have been a reference to this verse and should not be the basis for any suspicion of heresy.
 In fact, the same woodcut was later used in authorised Catholic Bibles.
 It is more likely the new marginal notes in the 1542 edition caused his legal problems.
 One read that 'Salvation comes through Jesus Christ alone', which was clearly a Lutheran position in contradiction with the Catholic church's position that salvation can only come through the church.
 During his trial van Liesvelt was assisted by two lawyers.
 They argued that all his publications, with the exception of the Bible edition from 1526, had been issued with an official license: "Cum Gratia et Privilegio", which had given the printer the publishing permission.
-The argument was not successful and van Liesvelt was sentenced to death.
+The argument was not successful, and van Liesvelt was sentenced to death.
 He was beheaded on 28 November of that year, at the age of 56.

 The wife of van Liesvelt Maria Ancxt published in 1544 two editions of the New Testament in the name of her husband Jacob van Liesvelt.
 One year after his execution, she petitioned the authorities for permission to continue the printing business of her deceased husband.
-She then continued the business of her own.
+She then continued the business herself.
 From 1551 she was assisted by her son Hans.
 In addition to her own name, she also used the term 'widow of Liesvelt' on her publications.
 She published mainly Catholic books.
 She was later engaged or married to the Roman Catholic printer Simon Cock.